Encourage and support rigorous, innovative, and influential thinking about foundational questions in physics and cosmology;

-Finalists: A set of 40 finalists (the "Finalists") will be determined once voting closes, based on the following procedure:
+Finalists: A minimum of 40 finalists (the "Finalists") will be determined once voting closes.
+A minimum of 30 finalists will be selected based on the following procedure:

 Any entry with an author who is an FQXi Member at the time of submission will automatically become a Finalist ( an “auto-inducted entry”), if and only if the following criteria are met:

 Expert Judges: A panel of the applicants' peers, chosen by FQXi, will be asked to carefully review, deliberate upon, and rate the Finalists, based on the criteria specified under "Evaluation Criteria".